SAP/sap-hana-compatibility-layer-for-mongodb-wire-protocol/README.md

 # HANA HWY

 HANA HWY is a fork from FerretDB ([ferretdb.io](url)), an open-source alternative to MongoDB.
 HANA HWY is in the process of becoming a viable drop-in replacement for MongoDB.
 It works as a stateless proxy, converting MongoDB wire protocol queries to SQL.
-The SQL is then sent to DocStore, the database engine of HANA HWY.
-MongoDB drivers and shell will, when connected to HANA HWY, behave as if it was connected to a MongoDB instance when in reality, everything is stored on and retrieved from DocStore.
+The SQL is then sent to SAP HANA JSON Document Store, the database engine of HANA HWY.
+MongoDB drivers and shell will, when connected to HANA HWY, behave as if it was connected to a MongoDB instance when in reality, everything is stored on and retrieved from SAP HANA JSON Document Store.
-Perfect for companies looking to change from MongoDB to DocStore.
+Perfect for companies looking to change from MongoDB to SAP HANA JSON Document Store.

 ## Scope

 HANA HWY will be compatible with MongoDB drivers and shell.
-The first version will implement the basic MongoDB CRUD operations and support all datatypes supported in DocStore.
+The first version will implement the basic MongoDB CRUD operations and support all datatypes supported in SAP HANA JSON Document Store.

 ## Current state